 Process and timelines

-The call will be officially launched at a workshop to be held in London on 3 December 2021.
-Anyone interested in attending the workshop should contact us using the form below.
+The call was officially launched at a workshop on 3 December 2021.

 Submitted applications will be subject to review by a Research Advisory Panel (RAP) made up of international experts from academia and industry and we expect to make a decision in Q2 2022.